Agoric/agoric-sdk/packages/notifier/README.md

 observeIteration(subscription, adapterPublication);
 consume(adapterSubscription);
 ```
-This works when `subscription` is a reference to an AsyncIterable.
+This works when `subscription` is a reference to any AsyncIterable.
 If Alice only needs to
 consume in a lossy manner, she can use `makeNotifierKit()` instead, which still works
 independently of what kind of AsyncIteratable `subscription` is a reference to.